 Ad Commander and Ad Commander Pro 1.3.0 added the ability for AI Agents to easily interact with your ad statistics and ads.
 The abilities currently exposed to AI Agents are:

-• Get list of ads: Ad ID, title, and published status are returned.
+- Get list of ads or a single ad: Ad ID, title, and published status always returned.
+More detailed information optionally available.

 Requirements